Blood Feud (The Simpsons): Plot

 Mr. Burns falls ill with a life-threatening condition called hypohemia — in which the body fails to produce enough blood — and needs a blood transfusion.
 Burns' search for a donor finds that none of the employees at Springfield Nuclear Power Plant share his rare blood type, double O negative.
-Some even laugh about Burns' condition and refuse to reveal their blood type.
 Homer originally offers to donate some of his blood believing that he would get a reward for saving Burns' life, but discovers that his blood type is A positive.
 When discussing it with Marge, he learns that his son Bart is double O negative.
 Although Bart has second thoughts on donating blood, Homer urges him to, promising that Burns will reward the Simpsons handsomely.
 After Bart reluctantly agrees and his donation saves Burns' life, Burns sends the Simpsons a thank-you card.
 Enraged at the paltry gesture, Homer writes an insulting reply, but Marge convinces him not to send it.
 The next morning, Homer finds the letter missing and learns Bart has mailed it.

 When Homer fails to prevent the letter from reaching Burns' desk by attempting and failing to fill the mailbox with water, Burns receives the letter.
 Burns is initially impressed with the positive start of the letter, but before Homer can leave Burns' office, Burns reads the rest of the letter.
 Furious, Burns demands that Homer be beaten by thugs, but Smithers protests, insisting it is no way to return the favor the Simpsons performed for him.
 A remorseful Burns soon sends the family a colossal Olmec head of the god Xtapalapaquetl, which Bart likes.
 He also apologizes to Homer for misjudging him and gives him a copy of his book, Will There Ever Be A Rainbow?.

 As the Simpsons stare at the head, they debate the lesson they have learned from the affair.
 Lisa suggests that perhaps there is no lesson.
 Homer observes that the recent events are "just a bunch of stuff that happened", though everyone agrees the past few days have been a memorable turn of events.